Lost all your things? Maybe Pixie can find them again

 Lost things are a huge pain.
 Luckily, some companies are trying to help.

 One Pixie tracker attaches to your phone (iPhone for now, Android coming soon).
 The others, up to seven more, can go on anything.
-A keychain, a bag.
 Adhesive stickers and keyring loops come included.
 All devices using Pixies communicate on the same mesh network, meaning the more you add, the easier it might be to find all of them.